whelew/MineSweeper/README.md

 #### New Column

 - The leader board is missing one column, the level difficulty.
-- This would be useful as only players times are being recorded, meaning that a player might get a time of 300 and be bottom of the leaderboard, however they did this time on the hard board.
+- This would be useful as only player's times are being recorded, meaning that a player might get a time of 300 and be bottom of the leaderboard, however, they did this time on the hard board.
-- I would most likely add a new columm or have 3 seperate leaderboards all together.
+- I would most likely add a new column or have 3 separate leaderboards all together.
 - This would later develop into the leaderboard html having 4 tabs, "Easy", "Normal", "Hard" and "Global".
 - Global would include all 3 difficulties.

 #### Database

-- The leaderboard does update the players score on victory to the leaderboard, however this is only in local storage.
+- The leaderboard does update the player's score on victory to the leaderboard, however, this is only in local storage.
 - If the player refreshes the page this score will be lost.
-- I would like to be able to develop a data base so every users score can be saved and compared against other competitors.
+- I would like to be able to develop a database so every users score can be saved and compared against other competitors.
-- I would then be able to extend the length of my leaderboard as well as it having global scores rather than only local based ones.
+- I would then be able to extend the length of my leaderboard as well as it having global scores rather than only local-based ones.

 ### Game Music

 - I would like to be able to add a music player that the user can choose to turn on and off and adjust the volume manually.
-- I have done a masters in video game composition and would like to compose the music myself as this would be a great reference for personal work.
+- I have done a master's in video game composition and would like to compose the music myself as this would be a great reference for personal work.

 ### Theme Selector

 - A theme selector would be a very fun feature to add.
-- It would be easy enough to implement, however take some time making sure the function targeted every element correctly and changed their classes accordingly.
+- It would be easy enough to implement, however, it will take some time to make sure the function targeted every element correctly and changes their classes accordingly.
 - The theme selector would then change the elements class, and these classes would have their own CSS.
 - I would be able to include the original Mine Sweeper Theme (a variation of grays).
-- Alongside many others, forest themed, space themed, fire, water, in the sky, etc.
+- Alongside many others, forest-themed, space-themed, fire, water, in the sky, etc.

 ## **Deployment and Cloning**